Dead-Letter Queue

 Idempotency

-Hence, we strongly recommend making your event handlers idempotent when using the dead-letter queue.
+If your event handlers are not idempotent, retrying dead letters may produce undesired side effects.
+We strongly recommend making your event handlers idempotent when using the dead-letter queue.

 The principle of exactly once delivery is no longer guaranteed; at-least-once delivery is the reality to cope with.